fatiihozkann/fatiihozkann/README.md

-# Howdy! 👋 My name is C. Fatih Ozkan
+# Hello! 👋 My name is Fatih Ozkan

 I am a fourth-year PhD student in Quantitative Methods at Baylor University.